WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 ## Sneaky Imports

-https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf](https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf) I Was Thinking About A Video Like This Last Nigh
+ I Was Thinking About A Video Like This Last Nigh
 Algorithms AmIRight (ETA(19·2023 46.41) Links Dead Dont Bother)

+(ETA 265·2024· Video Removed And Breaking Website :)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HwAPLk_sQ3w" title="THE AMAZING DIGITAL CIRCUS: PILOT" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 I Dissociated In And Out Of My Death And Missed The Premier But This Is So Good